sjpt/metaballsWebgl/README.md

 metaballsWebgl has been derived from standard marching cubes, with several optimizations.
 The optimizations are mainly designed to mitigate the inherent inefficiencies of GPU coding in Webgl.

 It operates in four passes:
-1. spatial subdivision determines which spheres are active in which super-voxel
+1. **spatial subdivision** determines which spheres are active in which super-voxel
-2. grid potential fill, fills the voxel corners with potential data
+2. **grid potential fill**, fills the voxel corners with potential data, and associated colour/id data if relevant.
-3. voxel relevance pass, flag which voxels are likely to contribute, and how
+3. **voxel relevance** pass, flag which voxels are likely to contribute, and how
-4. marching cubes pass, generate the marching cubes triangles
+4. **marching cubes** pass, generate the marching cubes triangles

 The first three passes are rendered using three.js onBeforeCompile(), the final pass as part of the 'real' three scene.